yvoyer/php-state/README.md

 ## Attributes

-Attributes are used to mark as state as having a certain signification to the context.
+Attributes are used to mark a state as having a certain signification to the context.

 Ie. Given your state needs to be considered as being active or closed while another state should not, you just need to add the `is_active` and `is_closed` attributes to the states that needs it.